Regresar

 Excavación Mecánica

-The Kestrel Mine produces approx. 4 million tonnes of high-volatile coking and thermal coal annually for the export market, using the longwall mining method.
+The Kestrel Mine produces approx. 4 million tons of high-volatile coking and thermal coal annually for the export market, using the longwall mining method.

 The Kestrel Mine Extension project (KME) included the development of two mine-access drifts and the associated in-seam coal development to allow the commencement of longwall mining activities.
 The first drift was 4.75 m high x 6.5 m wide and 1,425 m long at a grade of 1 in 6.
 The second drift is 4.5 m high x 6 m wide and 1,673 m long at a grade of 1 in 8.